eclipseo/eclipseo.github.io/image-comparison-web/report.md

 ###Lossy metrics

-For each codec and image, we apply the following metrics, SSIM, CIEDE2000, MSSSIM, PSNR-HVS-M and VMAF, over image samples of increasing quality.
+For each codec and image, we apply the following metrics, SSimulacra, DSSIM, Butteraugli, SSIM, CIEDE2000, MSSSIM, PSNR-HVS-M and VMAF, over image samples of increasing quality.
 For VMAF, we use the trained model `vmaf_v0.6.1` given by Netflix.

+For SSimulacra and DSSIM, Butteraugli, we first decode the compressed image to PNG then we apply the metrics over each sample, comparing it to the original image.

-For each sample, we first decode the compressed image, then export the resulting file to 4:2:0 Y4M using FFMPEG (`ffmpeg -loglevel quiet -y -i [input] -pix_fmt yuv420p10le -strict -1 [output]`).
+For SSIM, CIEDE2000, MSSSIM, PSNR-HVS-M and VMAF, on each sample, we first decode the compressed image to PNG, then export the resulting file to 4:2:0 Y4M using FFMPEG (`ffmpeg -y -i  [input] -pix_fmt yuv444p -vf scale=in_range=full:out_range=full [output]`).
 Finally we apply the metrics over each sample, comparing it to the original image.

 For each codec, we calculate the arithmetic mean of each metric over the entire set of images, weighted by the area of the corresponding picture, for the samples of increasing quality: